 We pride ourselves on the quality of x-rays that can be produced with our equipment.
 We have direct digital x-ray image capture displayed on a specific high definition black & white screen to produce exceptionally detailed radiographic images.
 The images can be sent via e-mail to specialists or copied to a disc or USB stick if required.
 One of the main advantages of having digital x-ray imaging is the speed of the procedure meaning that animals need to be under sedation for less time & some x-rays can be taken within the time for a normal consultation.
 Most animals need sedation so that they can remain still long enough to capture an image without movement blur.
 Also, sometimes an animal may be in pain & resent being positioned to allow a clear picture of the problem area to be examined.
 Sedation - including a strong pain killer - helps relax & relieve their discomfort.
 It also makes the procedure safer for our staff so they don't have to be holding the animal's limbs or body when the x-rays are taken (less radiation exposure).
-Unfortunately equine radiographs can no longer be done on-site but we can recommend equine veterinary centres where this can be performed.

-We also have a laptop sized ultrasound that can give us a clear indication of the internal structure of abdominal organs including the kidneys, bladder, liver, spleen, pancreas, stomach, intestines, lymph nodes & adrenal glands.
+We also have a laptop-sized ultrasound that can give us a clear indication of the internal structure of abdominal organs including the kidneys, bladder, liver, spleen, pancreas, stomach, intestines, lymph nodes & adrenal glands.
 It can also be used to determine the pregnancy status of breeding animals & for examining other soft tissue structures like tendons & body lumps.
 Some assessment of the structure of the heart can also be determined using our ultrasound.
 For complete & detailed assessment of the heart, a specialist veterinary cardiologist can visit our surgery so you don't have to travel with your pet.